-Where seeking psychological help was once seen by many as a sign of weakness or of hopeless mental illness, today psychotherapy is more the rule than the exception and often involves seeking life guidance or simply having an objective sounding board for the ideas and emotions circulating through our beings.
-When left unexpressed, or as Freud called it, “unexamined,” these ideas and emotions can take on a veritable life of their own, surging and spinning beneath the surface of our conscious awareness and causing mischief, in some cases so devastating that it seems there is no way out.
+Seeking psychological help was once seen by many as a sign of weakness or of hopeless mental illness, but today psychotherapy is more the rule than the exception and often involves seeking life guidance or simply having an objective sounding board for the ideas and emotions circulating through our beings.
+When left unexpressed, or as Freud called it, “unexamined,” these ideas and emotions can take on a veritable life of their own, surging and spinning beneath the surface of our conscious awareness and causing mischief, in some cases so devastating that it seems as if there is no way out.
 Often just putting into words the thoughts and fears of one’s lifetime thus far can allow forward movement and healing to begin to take place.

 Whatever you're facing, you don't have to handle it alone.